-25 SaaS marketing channels you need to know21 min read
+25 SaaS marketing channels and tactics you need to know21 min read

-There are dozens of different marketing channels, tools and strategies to consider.
-I’ve put together an introductory list of 25 common marketing strategies – but don’t panic!
+There are dozens of different marketing channels, tactics, tools and strategies to consider.
+I’ve put together an introductory list of 25 common marketing strategies and tactics – but don’t panic!
 You probably won’t need to implement all of these.

 Pick a few that are most closely aligned with your growth levers and targets, and go from there.
 For example, are you in need of a quick influx of leads, or are you building a long-term foundation for your product?
 Do you have a freemium offering, or is your buying process longer and more complex?